ABOUT ANALOG DEVICES

 Analog Devices’ RadioVerse™ family of integrated transceiver products allow for a high density of RF paths in a small space, so they are well suited to massive MIMO applications.

-Directional couplers are used in a wide variety of applications to sense RF power, and they may appear at multiple points in a signal chain.
 In this article, we will explore the ADL5920, a new device from Analog Devices that combines a broadband directional bridge-based coupler with two rms responding detectors in a 5 mm × 5 mm surface-mount package.

 The ADRF5740 does what its name suggests, it attenuates – lowers - the strength of incoming and outgoing RF signals.
 The ADRF5740 is part of a complete signal chain for just about any RF or microwave circuit from 10 MHz all the way up to 60 GHz.